5 habits of successful people leaders and how to develop those skills

 2. Embrace change.

-The best leaders aren’t content with standing still.
+Great leaders aren’t content with standing still.
 They know that the world of work evolves quickly, and they encourage employees to adopt the mindset of constant improvement and innovation.
+All effective leadership understands and communicates the need for change, ensuring that their team and organization evolves just as quickly as their industry.

 This is especially true when it comes to technology.
 Leaders who invest in adopting new technology set themselves apart as forward-thinking, making it easier to attract and retain great talent.